-Nike says that its corporate operations and its retail stores are all about the athletes they serve and the inspiration and innovation that Nike products provide to those consumers.
-Nike Inc.'s world headquarters are located in Beaverton, Oregon.
-The Nike EMEA (Europe, Middle East, and Africa) headquarters are located in The Netherlands.
+Nike says that its corporate operations and its retail stores are all about the athletes they serve and the inspiration and innovation that the company's products provide to those consumers.
+Moreover, the company continuously pushes the idea that the public should redefine what it means to be an athlete.

 Nike's mission statement is to "bring inspiration and innovation to every athlete* in the world."
-Note the asterisk after "athlete."
-This was reportedly added by co-founder Bill Bowerman, who explained that "if you have a body, you are an athlete."
-In other words, Nike's goal is to inspire you whether you're Tom Brady, a hobbyist sprinter or just want to wear its gear as you go about your daily errands.
+Nike co-founder Bill Bowerman reportedly added the asterisk, explaining that "if you have a body, you are an athlete."

-In addition to its corporate mission statement, Nike has guiding principles it refers to as its “11 Maxims.”
-These principles guide employees at all levels of the corporation as they go about their work at Nike and represent the Nike Corporation globally.
+In addition to its corporate mission statement, Nike developed guiding principles referred to as its “11 Maxims.”
+These principles are meant to give a sense of direction and purpose to employees at all levels of the corporation:

 - It is our nature to innovate.